 Skip to main content

-Fault line analysis transforms the raw divergence report from fleet coherence checks into a prioritized, actionable list of value gaps.
+Fault line analysis turns raw divergence data into a prioritized, actionable list of value gaps.
 Each fault line is classified by type, scored by impact, and paired with a resolution hint — so you know exactly what to fix and in what order.
+Fault-line classification runs alongside the v2 coherence vector, not instead of it: the coherence vector tells you how the fleet is scoring; the fault-line list tells you what to do about it.

 When agents in a team declare different values, priorities, or capabilities, coordination friction emerges.
 Some of these differences are problems to fix; others are intentional features of a well-architected team.
 Fault lines are the specific value divergences that could affect how agents coordinate — classified by their nature so you can act appropriately on each.
-A fleet coherence check gives you a score.
-A fault line analysis tells you why the score is what it is, and what to do about it.
+A coherence vector gives you structural signal: the weakest pair, conflict surface, conscience floor.
+A fault-line analysis gives you the action list: which value on which card to change, in what priority order.

-• An agent that doesn’t declare harm_prevention may take actions that other agents would escalate
+• An agent that doesn’t declare harm_prevention may take actions that other agents would escalate.

-• Agents with conflicting definitions of accuracy may contradict each other in customer-facing outputs
+• Agents with conflicting definitions of accuracy may contradict each other in customer-facing outputs.

-• A team split cleanly into two value subgroups will tend to disagree on every joint decision
+• A team split cleanly into two value subgroups will tend to disagree on every joint decision.

 Fault line analysis catches these patterns before they become incidents.

-Running the Analysis
+Running the analysis

 SDK